Thrilled that my essay about unopened boxes, family secrets, and the uncle I never knew is published! Thank you

 “Those Two,” a Pushcart Prize nominee, published in Cimarron Review‘s Golden Jubilee issue.

 “Pool of Memories” in The Best American Women’s Travel Writing, volume 11, edited by the wonderful Lavinia Spalding.

 “The Task at Hand” appears in the Mississippi Review 2017 issue.

-A new story “Plenty & Wonder” has been named an Honorable Mention in Glimmer Train‘s Family Matters contest.
+“Plenty & Wonder” named an Honorable Mention in Glimmer Train‘s Family Matters contest.